 Creating brand ambassadors

 Again, Tesla isn’t just about its products and services.
 There is a lot of focus on people and customers.
 Tesla also creates the advocacy for cleaner energy and more sustainable driving.
 This helps customers develop a more emotional connection with the brand.
 One need only check their “Customer Stories” section on their website to see that customers truly become solid fans of the company.
-As brand ambassadors are created, the company legitimizes itself even more.
-Customer-turned brand ambassadors are listened to more.
-People know they aren’t paid to advertise.
+As brand ambassadors pop up, the company legitimizes itself even more.
+People are much more likely to listen to a customer-turned brand ambassador.
+These aren’t paid influencers; they are real people who genuinely want to share their positive experience.

 A customer-centric strategy that works